Engaging Seattle Conference

 Invitation To Our Partners

-The Sundborg Center for Community Engagement (CCE) invites you – Seattle University faculty, staff and representatives of community organizations – to propose sessions that provide history and context relevant to the work you do in classrooms or in the community, demonstrate models for how you’ve centered community voice or built justice-centered coalitions or teaching practices, or lead attendees to reflect on the values and skills they bring to community engagement.
+The Sundborg Center for Community Engagement (CCE) invites you – Seattle University faculty, staff and representatives of community organizations – to propose sessions that provide history and context relevant to the work you do in classrooms or the community, demonstrate models for how you’ve centered community voice or built justice-centered coalitions or teaching practices, or lead attendees to reflect on the values and skills they bring to community engagement.
 As attendees exchange lessons and insights about histories and current social issues impacting our city, we will focus on positive solutions, highlighting how we can come together to create change and inspire others to come alongside this work.
+Contact CCE with questions.

 Conference Themes